 - Professional registration as a Civil Engineer

-Initial review of applications will begin December 1, 2022.
-The position will remain open and review of applications will continue until the position is filled.
-To be considered, submit all required materials listed below to the Sacramento State Employment Opportunities webpage (https://careers.csus.edu/en-us/listing).
+Initial review of applications will begin October 2, 2023.
+While priority will be given to applications received by October 2nd deadline, the position will remain open and review of applications will continue until the position is filled.
+To be considered, submit all required materials listed below to the Sacramento State Careers webpage (https://careers.csus.edu/en-us/listing).

 Candidate must include the following attachments with the application:

 - Cover letter that addresses required and preferred qualifications